-One of the first inventions I remember doing was a cloth bag for my mother Hazel Weller’s Lewitt vacuum cleaner.
+One of the first inventions I remember doing was a cloth bag for my mother Hazel Weller’s Lewitt vacuum cleaner in 1952.
 She had been buying paper bags for it.
-I was about 13 and had just learned to sew on a sewing machine.
+I was about 12 and had just learned to sew on a sewing machine.
 I sewed up a cloth bag for her vacuum.
-She tried it and was so impressed she made an appointment and took me in to see the president of Lewitt.
+She tried it and was so impressed she made an appointment and took me in to see the president of Lewitt vaccuum cleaner company in NYC.
 He was not impressed at all.
 It seemed that they made most of their money selling bags, not vacuum cleaners.
 I learned a lesson in business economics.

 ELECTRONIC AIR MOVING DEVICE

-While I have been encouraged my many (including a physics prof from MIT), I am a person who likes to make sure things work before anything else.
-As a result this project has been basically stagnant until I can find a small group with appropriate talents and some money to do development work.
+While I have been encouraged by many (including a physics prof from MIT), I am a person who likes to make sure things work before anything else.
+As a result this project has been almost stagnant until I can find a small group with appropriate talents and some money to do development work.

-I started working for Owens Illinois, Inc. in September 1965 after graduating with an MBA from Amos Tuck School at Dartmouth.
+I started working for Owens Illinois, Inc. in September 1965 after graduating with an MBA from Amos Tuck School at Dartmouth that year.

 One of my first jobs was to try to find uses for some reinforced thermoplastic sheet materials that O-I Lab people thought might make good automobile exterior body parts.
-No matter what they did with the current thermoplastics available at the time and various reinforcement fibers, they all sagged in the sun eventually-known as “creep”.
+No matter what they did with the current thermoplastics available at the time and various reinforcement fibers, they all sagged in the sun eventually-a concept known as “creep”.

 So I took some sheets home to my rented duplex in Waterville, OH and had the idea of shooting them with a rifle.
 I backed the 1/4″ thick sheet with a bunch of wood in case the bullet went through the reinforced thermoplastic.
 I did not want to have a bullet going into a neighbors place.